gao-lab/VCNN/code/readme.md

 ### (a) Requirement

-pre-download deepbind's result.
-Save it as a python dictionary ({dataset name: AUC}).
-Save it under result_root + "MIT_sorted/MIT_baseline.pkl"
+Deepbind's result has been downloaded and saved as  "result/MIT_sorted/MIT_baseline.pkl" .

 ### (b) Run model on Deepbind's dataset

-Go to code directory and run "ipython train.py deepbind".
+Go to code directory and run "ipython train.py deepbind [dataDir]".
 The result will be saved in: result_root +  "MIT_result/".
-Have to down load the Deepbind's dataset and set "MIT_data_root" to the root directory of the data.
+Required to download Deepbind's dataset and pass the path through the command line.
+Details about dataset preparation, referring to "Pre-set" section.
+Run all the results may take days.
+One can also continue the following process by downloading the trained parameters from "ftp://ftp.cbi.pku.edu.cn/pub/supplementary_file/VCNN_NIPS18/model_parameter.tar.gz".
+Unzip under /result dir and continue the following tests to compare the results.

 ### (c) Visualize the result:

-Go to code directory and run "ipython deepbind_cmpare.py visualize".
+Go to code directory and run "ipython deepbind_compare.py visualize".
 The result will be saved under: Save it under: result_root + "MIT_sorted/".

 ### (d) Save AUC in csv files: